Dr. Thomas Swan has a PhD in psychology from the University of Otago. He specializes in the cognitive and evolutionary study of religion.

 What follows are 10 of the weirdest gods and goddesses from cultures around the world.
 They hail from eight different world religions, past and present, and they are a reminder that religious belief and absurdity often go hand in hand!

-Loki is a malevolent Nordic god who can transform into people and animals to enact his pernicious schemes.
-Loki's weirdest moment occurred when he made a bet with a giant who had been employed to build a protective wall for the gods.
+Loki is a malevolent Nordic god that can transform into people and animals to enact his pernicious schemes.
+Loki's weirdest moment occurred when he made a bet with a giant that had been employed to build a protective wall for the gods.

-The ensuing "act of love' led to Loki giving birth to an eight-legged spider-horse (for whatever reason).
+The ensuing "act of love" led to Loki giving birth to an eight-legged spider-horse (for whatever reason).
 With his stallion occupied by Loki, the giant lost the bet and was killed by Thor.

 This Hindu and Buddhist goddess of self-sacrifice and sexual restraint cut off her own head and enjoys parading around with it while three spurts of blood flow from her open neck.
 As if it couldn't get any weirder, her severed head and two of her attendants drink the spurting blood.

 Chinnamasta literally means "she whose head is severed," and there are several myths regarding how this decapitation occurred.
 One legend claims that a number of Hindu gods and demons churned the ocean to extract an immortality elixir.
 Chinnamasta is said to have drunk the demon's share of the spoils before decapitating herself to prevent them from reclaiming it.

 Another myth states that Chinnamasta and her attendants were bathing for too long, leading to their extreme hunger.
 Like any merciful goddess, she satiated their appetite by decapitating herself and allowing them to drink her blood.